Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/AI_Voice_Assistant_Based_on_XiaoZhi_AI.rst

 **Important Notes:**

-- The ESP32-S3 only supports 2.4GHz WiFi networks.
+- The Freenove ESP32-S3 Display only supports 2.4GHz WiFi networks.

 - If your router broadcasts both 2.4GHz and 5GHz, ensure the ESP32 connects to the 2.4GHz band only.